jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Laurent series.md

 The second case follows by the same thing as

-We get a useful extension of [[Complex Analysis --- math-135/notes/Cauchy-Goursat theorem#_corollary _ Cauchy's theorem|Cauchy's theorem]]:
+We get a useful extension of [[Complex analysis --- math-135/notes/Cauchy-Goursat theorem#_corollary _ Cauchy's theorem|Cauchy's theorem]]:

 ##### _theorem:_